BazzaCuda/MinimalistMediaPlayerX/README.md

 Control | Action
 ------- | ------
 **Brightness** |
 `8`                     | Decrease brightness.
-Can be held down for rapid decrease.
-`9`                     | Increase brightness.
-Can be held down for rapid increase.
-`3`                     | reset brightness to normal
+Can be held down for rapid decrease `9`                     | Increase brightness.
+Can be held down for rapid increase `3`                     | reset brightness to normal **Contrast** |
-**Contrast** |
 `=`                     | increase contrast.
-Can be held down for rapid increase.
-`-` (Hyphen)            | decrease contrast.
-Can be held down for rapid decrease.
-`0`                     | reset contrast to normal
-**File Control** |
+Can be held down for rapid increase `-` (Hyphen)            | decrease contrast.
+Can be held down for rapid decrease `0`                     | reset contrast to normal **File Control** |
 `INSERT`                | copy media file name (without the extension) to the clipboard. e.g. for saving the file after F12